BinaryAnalysisPlatform/bap-tutorial/README.md

 You can also run the binary using `bap`.
 The binary will not be run on an actual CPU, but emulated using the Primus Framework.

-To get the disassembly of the executable use `-dasm` option, e.g.,
+To output the executable in the default assembler use `-dasm` option, e.g.,

 ```
 bap ./exe -dasm
 ```

+ProTip: if you prefer the intel syntax use `--llvm-x86-syntax=intel`.

 To get the IR just use the `-d` option, e.g.,